-The school psychology pupil services license issued by the State Board of Education will transfer to oversight by the State Board of Psychology on Jan.
+The school psychology pupil services license issued by the State Board of Education transferred to the State Board of Psychology on Jan.
 1, 2025.
 Here are answers to some common questions and concerns.

-The SBP has been proactive in preparing for the day when all pupil services school psychology licenses and permanent certificates are transferred to SBP: Jan.
-1, 2025.
-SBP has included myself in all its discussions with the groups impacted by this including the Inter-University Council (training programs), DEW Office for Exceptional Children and the Office of Licensure.
-Prior to his retirement in May, SBP Executive Director Dr. Ron Ross was steadfast in his commitment to ensure this transition is as painless as possible.
+SBP has included OSPA in all its discussions with the groups impacted by this including the Inter-University Council (training programs), DEW Office for Exceptional Children and the Office of Licensure.
+Prior to his retirement in May 2024, SBP Executive Director Dr. Ron Ross was steadfast in his commitment to ensure this transition is as painless as possible.
 Incoming SBP Executive Director Karine Hray continues that commitment.

-- All licenses and permanent certificates will become SBP licenses starting Jan.
-1, 2025.
-This will occur with no paperwork or payment on your end.
+- All licenses and permanent certificates became SBP licenses Jan.
+1, 2025, with no paperwork or payment on your end.

 - You will first renew your SBP license by Sept.
 30, 2025.
 SBP will notify you no later than August 2025 that your license is set to expire.